GluuFederation/docs-gg-prod/docs/source/installation.md

 !!!
 Important
     If you get any error in setup then check the logs in log file `/opt/gluu-gateway/setup/gluu-gateway-setup.log` and `/opt/gluu-gateway/setup/gluu-gateway-setup_error.log`

 !!!
 Note
     If you do not want an SSH tunnel connection.
 See [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.
 After this settings, you also need to update the OP clients redirect url and post logout url using oxd [update-site]() api.

+you can pass the json values to setup script in case you want to do a installation automation. [check here for json values.](https://github.com/GluuFederation/gluu-gateway/blob/version_4.0/t/scripts/install.sh#L64)

 ## Applications and their ports

 | Port | Description |